ermlikeyeah/ermlikeyeah.github.io/_posts/2017-04-07-being-in-the-same-room.md

 ![](/assets/i-got-on-a-train-stickers.jpg)

 If you want one (or several) [let me know on this form](https://goo.gl/forms/RPDElGKDgBJLR8qi2).
 If there’s any interest I’ll get some printed off next week.

+**Update on Saturday 8 April 2017** There was interest.
+Thanks to everyone who has asked.
+I have ordered both designs, and ordered some spares.
+So, if you want some, the order form [is here](https://goo.gl/forms/RPDElGKDgBJLR8qi2).